Associate Professor

 Fredericton

-Dr. Corke is the co-founder and past-president of the North American Society for Intelligence History.
+Dr. Corke is the co-founder and past president of the North American Society for Intelligence History, renamed The Society for Intelligence History.

 Dr. Corke’s research interests lie in the examination of the domestic roots of American cold war policy.
 Her first book was on the history of the Central Intelligence Agency during the Truman Administration.
 She is currently working on a biography of John Paton and Patricia Davies.
 Dr. Corke was awarded a SSHRC Insight Grant in 2022 for this project, which is tentatively titled, The Nine Lives of John Paton and Patricia Grady Davies.
-She is also working on an edited collection on Western Covert Operations against the East with Dr. Stephen Long and Dr. Francesco Cacciatore.
+She is also working a history of the Director of National Intelligence.

 Dr. Corke recently participated in a virtual discussion with Dr. David Priess and Dr. Rhodri Jeffreys-Jones at the Michael V. Hayden Center for Intelligence on the “CIA at 75”.